-The Cherokee were welcomed by the Mexican government, who saw them as a barrier to white settlement, and Bowl began to negotiate with them to obtain permanent title to the land, but they were never finalized.
+The Mexican government welcomed the Cherokee, who saw them as a barrier to white settlement.
+Bowl began negotiating with them to obtain permanent title to the land, but they were never finalized.
 After the Texas Revolution, Bowl once again began to negotiate with Sam Houston for possession of the lands.

 On February 23, 1836, in a treaty made by Houston, Bowl signed a treaty that, though substantially reducing the Cherokee landholdings, would give them the permanent title.
 Unfortunately for the Cherokee, the Texas Senate would not ratify it.
 Houston’s successor, Mirabeau B. Lamar, opposed all Indians in the new republic and ordered Bowl and his people to leave Texas.
 This led to what is known as the Cherokee War.